Hydrant Flushing Program

 How long does it take to flush the entire City?

 Hydrants are flushed from 8 a.m. to 3 p.m.
 Monday to Friday.
 Typically the entire City is flushed in four to six weeks.
 Signs are placed in neighborhoods to remind residents that the program is underway in their area.
+Residents can .check if crews have already visited their neighborhood by checking the City's progress map.

 Is rusty water safe for consumption?